wtff0nzie/simpl3s/readme.md

     simpl3s.init(config);

 ## Notes
-Port configuration can be ignored when a cloud environment is detected.
+Explicit port configuration will be ignored if a cloud environment is detected.
+Defaults to 8081 when no port is specified.

 ## Installation